-At opposition meet, 7 state CMs call for united fight against Centre over NEET, JEE exams
+At Oppn meet, 7 state CMs call for united fight against Centre over NEET, JEE exams

 New Delhi, Aug 26: Supporting the demand for postponement of NEET and JEE examinations in view of the coronavirus pandemic, seven chief ministers of non-BJP ruled states on Wednesday decided to jointly move the Supreme Court on the issue.